minprog/programmeren-1/problems/water/water.md

 ## Testing

-To check whether your program is indeed running well, you may use `check50`.
+To verify whether your program is indeed running well, you may use `check50`.

 	check50 minprog/cs50x/2019/water